raniaarn/Payment-MRT-K/README.md

 }

  ```
-Get balance from user_id first, then check whether user’s balance is enough (optional to use coupon to pay):
+Get balance from user_id first, then check whether user’s balance is enough:
 <br>- If not enough, returns status 403 (caught by ticket/buy-ticket from Service 3).
-<br>- If enough, subtract user balance (if not using coupon), (use account/edit-account from Service 1).
+<br>- If enough, subtract user balance.
 <br> Note: Needs Service 1 (Authentication) and 3 (Ticket Purchase and History)

 #### /api/payment/topup